Go4Real34/TrafficSense/README.md

     ```.\venv\Scripts\activate```\
     ```pip install -r requirements.txt```

-  - Finally, you can run the files;
+  - Finally, you can run the file using your IDE;
-    - `ProjectFiles/StepPreparations/check_steps.py`, to check if they necessary functionalities for the project are working or not and,
-    - `ProjectFiles/ModelTraining/train_model.py`, to enter into training mode.
+    - `TrafficSense.py`, to start the program and navigate through the menu.

 - If you are using command prompt;